deNBI/cloud-user-docs/wiki/simple_vm/volumes.md

 ```BASH
 lsblk
 ```
-it is enough.

-Run the following command to get increase the capacity
+Run the following command to increase the capacity:

 ```BASH
 sudo resize2fs </dev/device_name>
 ```
-The ***</dev/device_name>*** is the same you have used in the mount command above (/dev/device_name)
+The </dev/device_name\> is the same you have used in the mount command above.
-Now you can mount and use it as usual and also use the extended capacity.
+Now you can mount and use the volume as usual and also the extended capacity.

 #####  Another formatted filesystem